ShadobaDev/Clip2l/README.md

 - `Clip2l.py` — main CLI script
 - `image_processor/` — image processing module
 - `test/` — test scripts and sample images

+## License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this software for any purpose (personal, educational, or commercial) without restrictions.

+## Dependencies

+All dependencies use permissive open-source licenses (MIT, Apache-2.0, BSD).
+Run `python -m piplicenses` to view the full license list.